 Cass Warner decided in 2006 to gather stories of successful journeys that could be watched as a tool to inspire others who want to see how others achieved their dreams and goals called "The Inspirational Library."

-After a decade of helping thousands of people around the world, Bernard Percy and his career study and consulting organization, "The Foundations of Brilliance" assists someone to be able to determine the educational or career direction that will help their dreams come into being.
-The goal is to help others go confidently in the direction of their dreams and live the life they imagine.
+After a decade of helping thousands of people around the world, Bernard Percy and his career study consulting organization, "The Foundations of Brilliance," is a stellar example of assisting others in being able to determine the educational or career direction that can help one's dreams come into being.
+The goal is to help others go confidently in the direction of their dreams and live the life they imagine. http://foundationsofbrilliance.com

 Other examples of how these tools and services could be used would be in schools to assist students in discovering their purpose for being a student—showing them that what they are studying now will lead to a future achievement of a goal or purpose they have.
 If all one’s children have grown up and left home, and a mother doesn’t have a new game to play, this would assist in rehabilitating her own goals.
 If someone in prison wanted to turn a new leaf but didn’t know how to do it, this could help them to see what alternatives they have to change old habits that landed them in the situation they’re now in.